Talaf

-is a village in northwestern Syria, administratively part of the Hama Governorate, located southwest of Hama.
+Talaf (طلف) is a village in northwestern Syria, administratively part of the Hama Governorate, located southwest of Hama.
 Nearby localities include Musa al-Houla to the north, Hirbnafsah to the northeast, Kisin to the east, Burj Qa'i to the south, Taldou to the southwest and Kafr Laha and Tell Dahab to the west.
-According to the Syria Central Bureau of Statistics (CBS), Talaf had a population of 4,934 in the 2004 census. inhabitants are predominantly Sunni Muslims of Turkmen descent.
+According to the Syria Central Bureau of Statistics, Talaf had a population of 7,000 in the 2004 census.
+Its inhabitants are predominantly Sunni Muslims of Turkmen descent.

-About Talaf

-Talaf is a village in northwestern Syria’s Hama Governorate, located about 40 km southwest of Hama city.
-They are Turkmen and Sunni Muslims who follow the Hanafi school of Islamic jurisprudence.
-Known locally as "Küçük Şam" (Little Damascus) due to its vibrant atmosphere, Talaf lies strategically along the road connecting Homs and Masyaf.

-Name

-The village is also known among the Turkmen as (Küçük Şam meaning "Little Damascus").
-It is believed that the reason for this name is that its inhabitants lived in Damascus before they traveled and settled in the village of Talf.